mondskiez/ansible_control/README.md

 -e "ansible_user=your_chosen_user"
 ```

-To string multiple plays use the operator
+To string multiple plays use the bash logical operator of

 ```bash
 &&